Product design for reliability

 Scratch resistance

-Protection from dust and water
+Protection from solid objects and water

 Smartphones and other mobile phones must be protected against the ingress of solid foreign objects of size bigger than 1 millimeter and splashing of water.